 Students who have a genuine interest in and enthusiasm for 20th Century political history will find our A Level course an intellectually enriching and rewarding experience.
 Choosing what to do next year can be extremely difficult so by providing an insight into the topics you’ll cover, this leaflet may reduce the stress of decision-making.

 GCSE history is advisable but not essential.
 If not taken, please speak to the Head of Department.
 In addition to the general entry requirements a grade 5 or above in English language and English literature is required.
 Space is limited so please put as top priority.

-From September 2015, new A levels in history will be linear qualifications, with all assessments at the end of the course.
-The key changes to the subject specifications are:
+A level history is a linear qualification taught over two years, with all assessments at the end of the course.
+The subject specifications are that:

 - A level students will be required to study the history of more than one country or state